Rev Pauline Stewart

 She graduated with a BA Ed in South Africa where she taught Geography, History and English at Secondary School level.

 In New Zealand, she taught English at an English Language School.
-She also worked as an unqualified pre-school teacher.
-She decided that this was the career path she wanted to pursue and did a Degree in Early Childhood Education at the University of Auckland.
+She also worked as an unqualified pre-school teacher where she decided that this was the career path she wanted to pursue.
+Ingrid completed a Degree in Early Childhood Education at the University of Auckland.
 She has Full Registration.

 Ingrid has been teaching at Small Miracles since 2005.
 She is passionate about Early Childhood Education and her role at Small Miracles.